bikram-agarwal/AWWsome-Toolkit/windows/start_menu_manager.md

 # 📂 Start Menu Manager

-A dual-mode PowerShell script that automates Windows Start Menu organization.
+A PowerShell script that automates Windows Start Menu organization with automatic backups and user-to-system shortcut migration.

 **😤 The Problem**